PeterPorzuczek/AlzSafe/README.md

 ## Project

 Application AlzSafe is directed at elderly people with Alzheimer`s disease and dementia.
+The insipration for the app was a movie [Still Alice](https://www.imdb.com/title/tt3316960/) where A linguistics professor and her family find their bonds tested when she is diagnosed with Alzheimer's Disease.

 ### AlzSafe What it is?
 Application AlzSafe is directed at elderly people with Alzheimer`s disease and dementia.
 This app takes weight of shoulders and gives sense of freedom for people in such condition by notifying them  who they are.